Week 3 takeaways: Panic time for Cowboys, Raiders?

 Detroit Lions 26, New England Patriots 10

 It was as surprising as it was dominant for the Lions on Sunday night.
 After losing their first two games, including a blowout against the Jets, beating New England seemed unlikely.
 But Detroit put together its best offensive and defensive performance of the season to beat the Patriots.
-Now, as D-lineman Ricky Jean Francois put it, the Lions have to have this type of performance consistently. -- Michael Rothstein
+Now, as D-lineman Ricky Jean Francois put it, the Lions have to have this type of performance consistently.
+Lions fans can suddenly be more optimistic about next week, a trip to Dallas.-- Michael Rothstein

 Johnson becomes Lions' first 100-yard rusher in 70 games